imranbhat/comos-trading-app/README.md

 # Trading Microservices POC

-A production-grade microservices proof-of-concept demonstrating event-driven architecture using Kafka as the streaming backbone.
+A production-grade microservices proof-of-concept demonstrating event-driven architecture using Redpanda as the streaming backbone.
 This system simulates a trading platform with order management, execution simulation, and real-time market data.

 ## Architecture Overview